 8. Submit your roadmap for sponsor review

-As your roadmap has been created with upper staff and stakeholders in mind, submit it for review.
-At this point, you may only need to make a few adjustments.
+As your roadmap has been created with upper staff and stakeholders in mind, submit it for review to your project sponsors.
+At this point, you may only need to make a few adjustments, based on the content and your project roadmap presentation.

 9. Ongoing updates